Tom is an associate in the music department, assisting on matters across the music industry.

 A Partner since 2007, David has more than two decades’ experience of dispute resolution and litigation of all kinds - both within and outside of his core fields of music, entertainment and media.

-“Pro-active” and “a great communicator”, "incredibly calm", "an excellent lawyer - he handles matters superbly" - Chambers and Partners
+“Pro-active” and “a great communicator”, "incredibly calm", "an excellent lawyer - he handles matters superbly" and "gets the matter resolved" - Chambers and Partners

-“The final result is undoubtedly substantially above what I anticipated....this e-mail is to record my high appreciation for your overall professional dedication to the cause.
-A big thank you for what you have done” – JPM
+“The final result is undoubtedly substantially above what I anticipated ... this e-mail is to record my high appreciation for your overall professional dedication to the cause” – JPM

 “It’s been brilliant to work with you on this … it really has been as easy a process as it could have been” – JL

-“I could detail all the aspects of your handling of this case that I very much appreciated but I will keep that for a little later.
-For the time being let me say that this outcome is beyond my expectations and it is very much due to the manner in which you managed the claim and the mediation” – JDS
+“I could detail all the aspects of your handling of this case that I very much appreciated, but I will keep that for a little later.
+For the time being let me say that this outcome is beyond my expectations …” – JDS

 “Thank you so much for your fantastic work, application and reassurance throughout this whole process.
 I don't know what we would have done without you.
 I'm sure I speak on behalf of all the team in saying this but, from my personal viewpoint, you have been exceptional" – MC